eclipse-kuksa/kuksa.ide/README.md

 AGL represents an automotive specific Linux distribution specifically designed as open software stack for connected car scenarios.
 The following video features an example on how to use the Kuksa-IDE for developing AGL applications and services running on a [Rover](https://wiki.eclipse.org/APP4MC/Rover)

+## Version

+The Eclipse Che Kuksa instance relies on Che 6.10.
+However, there a plans to port the Kuksa-specific extensions, i.e. the developed [plugins](https://github.com/eclipse/kuksa.ide/tree/master/plugins), to Che 7.0

 # Building & Deploying